MuhammedSabbagh/MuhammedSabbagh.github.io/_posts/2023-02-27-gentoo-chroot-with-X11.markdown

 date:   2023-02-22 14:25:27 +0300
 tags: code images
 description: Because the pride of being an arch user isn't enough you put a gentoo neofetch next to it
-categories: linux
+categorize: linux
 ---

 # where did it all start?

-By accident in a dark room setting in front of the computer and wondering "I have spare of time why don't i make a gentoo?"
+By accident in a dark room setting in front of the computer and wondering "I have spare of time why don't I make a gentoo?"

-ok this was horrible introduction to the article but to be fair we might sometimes need tools,custom built software, or for the heck of it, giggles with our online friends on seeing 2 different neofetch setting next to each other, no matter the concern of it; i will show you how to do it
+ok this was horrible introduction to the article but to be fair we might sometimes need tools,custom-built software, or for the heck of it, giggles with our online friends on seeing 2 different neofetch setting next to each other, no matter the concern of it; I will show you how to do it

-## acquire the ingrediants
+## acquire the ingredients

-first you need to download your prefered stage3 tarball from the website, download it according to Gentoo's handbook then:
+first you need to download your preferred stage3 tarball from the website, download it according to Gentoo's handbook then:

 - create a directory with your distro's name like 'gentoo-fs' in (/)
 - move the tarball inside this directory